-The take home message here is that muscles are almost always contracting to some degree.
+The take-home message here is that muscles are almost always contracting to some degree.

-Strains or “pulled muscles” can occur without any fatigue at all, but they do occur more often when you’re fatigued.11 (So do many other injuries, of course.)
+Strains or “pulled muscles” can occur without any fatigue at all, but they do occur more often when you’re fatigued.19 (So do many other injuries, of course.)
 And cramps can occasionally be so powerful that they tear muscle, though usually not very badly.

 Do we really have a cool new cure for athletic cramps?
 Have they been “un-invented”?
 And wouldn’t that be great?!
 Or … is it just another case of putting the marketing cart before the science horse?
 A good article from Dr. David Colquhoun about Hotshot anti-cramp product breaks it down for us:

 [Hotshot provides] three references, two are to unpublished work.
 The third is not about Hotshot, but about pickle juice. … [the pickle juice results] are sufficiently suggestive that it might be worth testing Hotshot properly.
 One might have expected that would have been done before marketing started.
 It wasn’t.

-And it still hasn’t been done.
+And it still hasn’t been done (as of early 2018).
 Shocker.

 The other critical point Dr. Colquhoun makes is that “it’s well known that nobody understands cramp.”
 Indeed, we just do not have a good grip on the biology of that malfunction, which makes it tough to treat.
 While it is possible to stumble on a cure for a mysterious problem — such things have happened before in the history of medicine (e.g. lithium jumps to mind) — most shot-in-the-dark treatments never pan out.
 So, wake me up when there’s good trial evidence.

 Meanwhile, being prone to cramps myself, I look forward to trying some for kicks.
 Not that my personal experience with it will matter one whit.
-As Dr. Colquhoun points out, “There can be no condition more susceptible than muscle cramps to self-deception because of regression to the mean.”12
+As Dr. Colquhoun points out, “There can be no condition more susceptible than muscle cramps to self-deception because of regression to the mean.”20

 Muscle fibres do not normally contract all at once, as most people imagine.
 Instead they are organized into groups called “motor units,” one per motor nerve.
 Rather than firing all at once, the groups alternate their contractions, like pistons.
 At any given time, countless motor units are in different phases of contraction and relaxation.
 The units are so small and the switching system is so fast that their coordinated action seems to be completely smooth to us.